AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48857-unable-to-save-changes-after-editing-with-pagebuilder.md

 ---
-title: 'ACSD-48857: Unable to save changes after editing with Page Builder'
+title: 'ACSD-48857: Unable to save changes after editing with [!UICONTROL Page Builder]'
-description: Apply the ACSD-48857 patch to fix the Adobe Commerce issue where the user is unable to save changes after editing with Page Builder.
+description: Apply the ACSD-48857 patch to fix the Adobe Commerce issue where the user is unable to save changes after editing with [!UICONTROL Page Builder].
 ---
-# ACSD-48857: Unable to save changes after editing with Page Builder
+# ACSD-48857: Unable to save changes after editing with [!UICONTROL Page Builder]

 The ACSD-48857 patch fixes the issue where the user is unable to save changes after editing with [!UICONTROL Page Builder].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.28 is installed.
 The patch ID is ACSD-48857.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.